CiscoDevNet/appdynamics-ansible/README.md

 Refer to the [role variables](#Role-Variables) below for a description of available deployment options.

-We have built this AppDynamics collection to support (immutable) infrastructure as code deployment methodology; this means that the AppDynamics collection will NOT preserve any manual configurations on the target servers.
-In other words, the ansible roles will overwrite any local or pre-existing configuration.
-We strongly recommend that you convert any custom agent configuration (this collection does not support) into an ansible role to ensure consistency of deployments and configurations across your estate.
+We built this AppDynamics Ansible collection to support (immutable) infrastructure as code deployment methodology; this means that the collection will NOT preserve any manual configuration changes on the target servers.
+In other words, the collection will overwrite any local or pre-existing configuration with the variables that are defined in the playbook.
+Therefore, we strongly recommend that you convert any custom agent configuration (this collection does not support) into an ansible role to ensure consistency of deployments and configurations across your estate.

 ## Requirements